 Misinterpretation is always a possibility when you feel as though someone is offending you.
-Before you assume that one of your friends or family is intentionally trying to hurt you verbally, ask them what they mean when they say certain things that you think are meant to be hurtful.
-Sometimes, they could simply be trying to be helpful but you may be taking their criticism too harshly.
-If this is true for your situation, figure out how to make yourself more secure.
-You should learn how to take constructive criticism.
+Before you assume that one of your friends or family is intentionally trying to hurt you with their words, ask them what they mean when they say certain things that you think are meant to be hurtful.
+Sometimes they could simply be trying to be helpful and you are taking their criticism too harshly.
+If this is true for your situation, figure out how to make yourself more secure and learn how to take constructive criticism.

 - Make Them Aware of Your Feelings

 The first thing that you should do before cutting off terrible family or friends is to attempt to resolve the issue.
-Talk to them.
-Let them know how you feel about what they’re saying and with how they’re acting towards you.
-Talking to them won’t guarantee that they will change their behavior, but it will allow you to voice your opinion and to let them know that what they’re doing to you isn’t okay.
+Talk to them and let them know how you feel about what they’re saying and how they’re acting towards you.
+Talking to them won’t guarantee that they will change their behavior but it will allow you to voice your opinion and to let them know that what they’re doing to you isn’t okay.

 - Set Some Guidelines for the Relationship

 If you choose to continue the relationship despite the person’s behavior, make sure that you set some guidelines for yourself as well as for the other person.
-Refuse to tolerate bad behavior.
-Make rules that you will follow should this bad behavior happen.
-For example, if you have a family member who decides to put you down at every single family gathering, inform them that their words are hurtful and then leave the party immediately.
-They have to see that you will no longer have them around if they continue to act a certain way.
-If they truly want your presence in their life, they will make an effort to change their behavior.
+Refuse to tolerate bad behavior and make rules that you will follow should this behavior happen.
+For example, if you have a family member who decides to put you down at every single family gathering, inform that their words are hurtful and leave the party immediately.
+If they truly want your presence in their life and they see that you will no longer have them around if they continue to act a certain way, they will make an effort to change their behavior.
 If they don’t, then you know where you stand with them.

 - Know When to Walk Away

 Some friendships and familial relationships are not worth going through the pain that you are experiencing.
 If someone is making an effort to hurt you emotionally or physically, get out of the relationship immediately.
-These types of relationships are not salvageable.
-Also, they are definitely not worth your time.
-It may break your heart to walk away from these people, but it would be even harder to stay with them and to continue to deal with this abuse.
+These types of relationships are not salvageable and are not worth your time.
+It may break your heart to walk away from these people but it would be even harder to stay with them and to continue to deal with this abuse.

 - Learn From These Relationships and Find Better Friends and Family

-We all make mistakes.
-These mistakes can be in the form of friends and family members.
-We can’t choose who we come across or who we are saddled with, although we can decide who we give our love to and who we keep in our lives.
-Keep in mind the behavior of past friends and family members and look out for them in other people.
-As you get older and as you fill your life with new friends and family members, you will be able to decide better who is worth your time and your affection.
-You will also be able to avoid the types of people who have hurt you in the past.
+We all make mistakes and these mistakes can be in the form of friends and family members.
+We can’t choose who we come across or who we are saddled with but we can decide who we give our love to and who we keep in our lives.
+Keep in the mind the behavior of past friends and family members and look out for them in other people.
+As you get older and as you fill your life with new friends and family members, you will be better be able to decide who is worth your time and your affection and you will be able to avoid the types of people who have hurt you in the past.